TJUMMG/RMFNet/readme.md

 Copyright(c) 2021 Jing Liu
 ```
 If you use this code, please cite the following publication:
-J. Liu, X. Wen, W. Nie, Y. Su, P. Jing，and X.Yang, "Residual-Guided Multiscale Fusion Network for Bit-Depth Enhancement", to appear in IEEE Transactions on Circuits and Systems for Video Technology.
+J. Liu, X. Wen, W. Nie, Y. Su, P. Jing，and X. Yang, "Residual-Guided Multiscale Fusion Network for Bit-Depth Enhancement", to appear in IEEE Transactions on Circuits and Systems for Video Technology.

 ```
 ## Contents